Is Your Situation Eligible for a Medical Malpractice Lawsuit?

 • The extent of your current suffering and struggles

-Causes of Medical Malpractice
+What Are the Causes of Medical Malpractice in Miami?

 Many malpractice claims are caused by medical mistakes such as misdiagnosis, surgical errors, and improper medication administration.

-Herb Borroto leads our team of experienced, persistent Medical Malpractice lawyers in Miami.
+Herb Borroto leads our team of experienced, persistent malpractice lawyers in Miami.
 In addition to being one of the sharpest legal minds in the industry, Herb is also a trained medical doctor, affording him a rare perspective on the most complex and intricate cases.
 For over 32 years, we have served our clients steadfastly, achieving multiple million-dollar verdicts that have helped individuals and families begin the healing process.

 Below, you will find more information about the causes of medical malpractice cases handled at The Alvarez Law Firm.

-FAQs
+Medical Malpractice FAQs

 What is medical malpractice?